 What to do when the fuel light comes on

-Drivers should view the fuel light as a final warning and head to the nearest fuel station.
-The reason being you have some fuel left in the car but can’t be certain how much.
-You should try to use the accelerator sparingly so attempt to maintain momentum where it’s safe to do so.
+Drivers should view the fuel or battery light as a final warning and head to the nearest fuel or charging station.
+You can’t be certain how much fuel or battery you have left, so take action.
+Try to use the accelerator sparingly and attempt to maintain momentum where it’s safe to do so.
 Your car’s most economical speed depends on the kind of engine it has and its gearing.
-But the lower the revs and the less the accelerator is used, the more mileage you’ll get.
-If you want to make tiny gains in mileage, keep windows up at higher speeds and turn the air-conditioning off.

 Cars are clever but they can’t defy the laws of physics.
 Car manufacturer SEAT says it’s perfectly reasonable to expect a car that’s running low on fuel to misfire or for the engine to stutter, particularly on gradients.
 This is because the fuel pump can’t pick up the dregs of fuel in the tank.
 Running a car dry can also cause unburnt fuel to enter the exhaust system.
-This might be harmful to the catalytic converter in petrol cars or the particulate filter in diesels.
+This might be harmful to the catalytic converter in petrol cars or the particulate filter in diesel cars.
 Both are very expensive components to replace.

 Modern fuel injection cars use an electric fuel pump which sits in the fuel tank.
 This is so it can use the fuel as a coolant.
 Run the car out of fuel and the fuel pump will start to get hot.
 Experts say this should only result in damage if the car is run persistently with a very low fuel level.